Lawn darts: Rules

 The game may be played with standard or Handly Cup rules.
 Either variation can be played one-on-one or by teams of two.
 In the team versions, the players stand with one member from each team at each end (they should be sure to stand well back when the other side is throwing) and toss the darts to a target about 35 ft away (with variation based on the players' skill and the location of the game).

-In standard game play, points are scored when a dart lands in the target area.
-Usually if players from both teams land darts in the target, the scores cancel each other; for example, if Team A lands two darts in the target area and Team B lands one, Team A would get one point and Team B would get zero.
+In standard gameplay, points are scored when a dart lands in the target area.
+Usually if players from both teams land darts in the target, the scores cancel each other.
+For example, if Team A lands two darts in the target area and Team B lands one, Team A would get one point and Team B would get zero.
 Some versions of lawn darts include a smaller bullseye ring for additional points.

 With the Handly Cup style, scores are based on darts in the ring plus darts closer to the ring than any of the opposing team's darts.
 Darts landing inside the ring, or "ringers", are worth three points each, and can be canceled by darts thrown by opponents that also land in the ring.
 Any dart that is closer to, but outside, the ring than any other dart thrown by the opposing team is worth one point.
 This means that if neither team managed to place a dart into the ring, but Team A landed two darts closer than did any of Team B's darts, Team A would score two points.
 If Team A landed one dart in the ring, and one dart closer than any of Team B's darts, Team A would score four points.
-If both teams land darts in the ring, it is impossible for a dart outside the ring to score any points, as it is farther from the ring than the opposing team's dart that is inside.
-If Team A and Team B each land a dart inside the ring, and Team A also lands a dart outside the ring but closer to the ring than Team B's other dart, neither team would score any points for the round.
+If both teams land darts in the ring, it is impossible for a dart outside the ring to score any points, as it is further from the ring than the opposing team's dart that is inside.
+If Team A and Team B each land a dart inside the ring, and Team A also lands a dart outside the ring, but closer to the ring than Team B's other dart, neither team would score any points for the round.
 Handly Cup style matches are typically played by teams of two, with the pairs alternating until one team's total score is 21 or more.
 For a point to count, the dart must stick into the ground.